This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Sea glass can have romantic origins — it could come from old victorian bottles or broken glass from a shipwreck.
-Most of the time it comes from modern day bottles.
+Sea glass can have romantic origins — it could come from old Victorian bottles or broken glass from a shipwreck.
+Most of the time, it comes from modern-day bottles.
 Most of the rubbish that ends up in the sea doesn’t have a happy ending, but glass is a different story.
 The motion of the waves and the grinding from stones and sand polishes each shard into a soft and jewel-like piece.
 You can display it in jars or cases, but it’s fun to use in creative projects, too.
 One of the best garden projects I’ve ever made is a sea glass stepping stone, and I’d like to show you how to make one for yourself.

 Collecting Sea Glass

 Sea glass is great fun to look for and collect!
 All it is is glass bottles and jars that have been tossed in the sea or another waterway and broken.
 The sharp edges and glossy finish are then softened by the action of waves, water, sand, and other stones.
 Sometimes, being in the elements changes the color of the glass, too.
 You tend to find seaglass on beaches near towns and cities, especially in places where industry was once prevalent.
 If you don’t live near a place where you can forage for sea glass, then I recommend using marbles, aquarium glass, or other colorful glass pieces to make a sea glass stepping stone.